Agile refers to various frameworks and approaches to value delivery in complex environments.

 In conclusion, the Agile Manifesto’s 12 principles provide a framework for delivering value in complex and rapidly changing environments.

 By embracing individual interactions, working software, customer collaboration, and responding to change, organizations can create a culture of agility that enables them to adapt to changing circumstances and deliver value to their customers.

 Software development teams worldwide are already using Agile to keep delivering better products.
 And this trend will continue.

-Innovify is putting the Agile Manifesto’s 12 principles into action in their 2023 work environment by prioritizing customer satisfaction, embracing change, and fostering collaboration among team members.
+Innovify is putting the 12 principles for Agile development into action in their 2023 work environment by prioritizing customer satisfaction, embracing change, and fostering collaboration among team members.
 This approach allows them to deliver high-quality products and services while remaining adaptable to evolving market conditions.

 Agile project management focuses on continuous improvement, delivering working software frequently, and embracing change.
 In contrast, traditional project management follows a more structured, linear approach and is less flexible in dealing with change.
 Agile emphasizes the importance of collaboration, teamwork, and customer satisfaction, while traditional project management may emphasise meeting predefined requirements and following established procedures.